Blair Dunlop: Professional career

 Blair Dunlop now works as a singer-songwriter and guitarist.
 He took over the running of The Albion Band from Hutchings in 2011 but folded the band in 2013 to focus on his solo career.

-He has released three EPs and five albums.
+Dunlop has released three EPs and five albums.
 His first full-length solo album, Blight and Blossom, was released on Rooksmere Records in 2013.
-His second solo album, House of Jacks, was released in May 2014.
+Dunlop's second solo album, House of Jacks, was released in May 2014.
 His third album, Gilded, was released on his own record label Gilded Wings Records on 6 May 2016.
 This was followed up by the second album on his own label, Notes From An Island, which was released in May 2018.
-After a six year gap, Dunlop released his fifth studio album Out Of The Rain, produced by Jim Moray in May 2024.
+After a six-year gap, Dunlop released his fifth studio album Out Of The Rain, produced by Jim Moray in May 2024.

 Awards

 Dunlop won the Horizon Award at the 2013 BBC Radio 2 Folk Awards.
 He also received the Special Jury Prize of the Premio Ciampi in the city of Livorno in Italy in November 2014.